The Crew-Cuts: Biography

-They all had been members of the St. Michael's Choir School in Toronto, which also spawned another famous quartet, The Four Lads.
-Maugeri, John Perkins, and two others (Bernard Toorish and Connie Codarini) who later were among the Four Lads first formed a group called The Jordonaires (not to be confused with a similarly named group, The Jordanaires, that was known for singing backup vocals on Elvis Presley's hits) and also The Otnorots ("Toronto" spelled backwards being "Otnorot"), but they split from the group to finish high school.
+They all had been members of the St. Michael's Choir School in Toronto, which also spawned another famous quartet, the Four Lads.
+Maugeri, John Perkins, and two others (Bernard Toorish and Connie Codarini) who later were among the Four Lads first formed a group called the Jordonaires (not to be confused with a similarly named group, the Jordanaires, that was known for singing backup vocals on Elvis Presley's hits) and also the Otnorots ("Toronto" spelled backwards), but they split from the group to finish high school.
 When the Four Lads returned to Toronto for a homecoming concert, John Perkins and Maugeri ran into each other and decided that they could themselves have a musical future.
 They joined with Barrett and Ray Perkins in March 1952.
-The group was originally called The Four Tones (not to be confused with The Four Tunes, a group on the borderline between pop music and rhythm and blues).
+The group was originally called the Four Tones.

-A Toronto disk jockey, Barry Nesbitt, put them on his weekly teen show, whose audience gave the group a new name, The Canadaires.
-All four of the members were at the time working at jobs with the Ontario government, but quit their jobs to sing full-time.
-They worked clubs in the Niagara Falls, Ontario, and Niagara Falls, New York area, but saved up their money and drove to New York City, so they could appear on Arthur Godfrey's television and radio program, Talent Scouts, where they came in second to a comedian.
+A Toronto disk jockey, Barry Nesbitt, put them on his weekly teen show, whose audience gave the group a new name, the Canadaires.
+All four of the members were at the time working at jobs with the Ontario government, but quit to sing full-time.
+They worked clubs in the Niagara Falls area, but saved up their money and drove to New York City, so they could appear on Arthur Godfrey's television and radio program, Talent Scouts, where they came in second to a comedian.
 While they did get a record with Thrillwood Records and recorded a song titled "Chip, Chip Sing A Song Little Sparrow", this led to no improvement in their fortune, however, and they continued playing minor night clubs.

 In March 1953, they returned to Toronto and appeared as an opening act for Gisele MacKenzie at the Casino Theatre.
 She was impressed with them and commented favorably to her record label, but could not remember the group's name.

 They were playing in a Sudbury, Ontario, night club in a sub-zero Canadian winter when they received notice that they had been invited to appear as a guest on a Cleveland television program.
 They drove 600 miles in -40° temperatures to appear on the Gene Carroll show, where they remained for three appearances.
 While in Cleveland, they met local disc jockey Bill Randle.
 On his show, on Cleveland radio station WERE (1300 AM), he coined the name that would, from that point on, belong to the group.
 In addition, Randle arranged for them to audition with Mercury Records, who liked them enough to sign the quartet to a contract.